-CHM Plus is a program for medical bills exceeding the $125,000 per-illness sharing limit in our regular three programs.
+CHM Plus is a program for medical bills exceeding the $125,000 per-illness sharing limit in our regular four programs.

 A different way